Big Ed. The Ranger Who Led His Crew In and Made Sure They Came Out.

 The Pulaski.

-In 1911, while he was still healing, Pulaski went to his blacksmith shop and started tinkering.
-The result was a combination axe and mattock; one side for chopping, one side for digging; built for the kind of work that fire lines actually demand.
-His supervisor had asked him to help develop a new tool for forestry work.
+In the years following the fire, while he was still healing, Pulaski went to his blacksmith shop and started tinkering.
+By 1913 he had built a combination axe and adze, one side for chopping, one side for grubbing, built for the kind of work that fire lines actually demand.
+His supervisor had been looking for a new forestry tool.
 What Pulaski built went further than that.

 Why Big Ed.

-Every bag of Big Ed ships from Post Falls, Idaho, Craft roasted by Evans Brothers Coffee Roaster in Sandpoint, ID, and named for a ranger who earned it.
+Every bag of Big Ed ships from Post Falls, Idaho.
+Craft roasted by Evans Brothers Roastery in Sandpoint, ID.
+Named for a ranger who earned it.

 Drink it black.

-Sources: U.S. Forest Service historical records, Wikipedia (Ed Pulaski), Wildfire Today, PBS American Experience, Museum of Idaho, Wallace District Mining Museum.
+Sources: U.S. Forest Service historical records, NWCG PMS 4942 Leadership in the Wildland Fire Service, Wildfire Today, PBS American Experience, Museum of Idaho, Wallace District Mining Museum, Fire Management Notes Vol. 47 No. 3 (James B. Davis, USDA Forest Service).

 0 comments